 Page

-Making an Application 3
+Submitting an Application 3-4

-Annex A: The role and responsibilities of the National Library of Wales 5
+Annex A: The role and responsibilities of the Library and its Trustees 6-9

-The role of all Trustees 5

-Annex B: Background - The National Library of Wales 9
+Annex B: The National Library of Wales - Background 10-11

-Annex C: The selection process 11
+Annex C: The selection process 12-13

-Making an application
+Submitting an application

-Thank you for your interest in the appointment of Trustees to the National Library of Wales.
+Thank you for your interest in the role of Trustee at the National Library of Wales.
 As a Trustee you can influence the strategic direction of the Library and contribute to policies that will benefit the Library in the short and long term.
 The attached Annexes provide details on the role and the person specification, the role and responsibilities of the National Library of Wales, and outline the selection process.

-To make an application please visit the Welsh Government public appointment website: https://cymru-wales.tal.net/vx/lang-en-GB/mobile-0/appcentre-3/brand-2/candidate/jobboard/vacancy/7/adv/
+To apply please visit the Welsh Government public appointment website here https://cymru-wales.tal.net/vx/lang-en-GB/mobile-0/appcentre-3/brand-2/candidate/jobboard/vacancy/7/adv/.

-To apply for this role, click on the 'Trustee - The National Library of Wales' vacancy and click on 'Apply' at the bottom left hand corner.
+To apply for this role, click on the 'Trustee - National Library of Wales' vacancy and click on 'Apply' at the bottom left hand corner.
 The first time you apply for a post, you will need to complete a registration form for the Welsh Government's online application system.
 You will only need to register once, and you will be able to keep yourself updated on the progress of your application, and any other applications you make, via your registered account.

 Once you've registered, you'll be able to access the application form.
-To apply you will need to upload a personal statement and CV to the 'Reasons for applying' section of the online application form.
+To apply, you will need to upload a personal statement and your CV to the 'Reasons for applying' section of the online application form.